Modeling Language Evolution Using a Spin Glass Approach: Conclusions and future perspectives

-The PCM Database has been published, e.g. in \cite{ceolin2021boundaries} and expanded versions are likely to be published in the near future.
+\textbf{Data Availability.} The PCM Database has been published, e.g. in \cite{ceolin2021boundaries} and \cite{crisma2025your} and expanded versions are likely to be published in the near future.
 The software used in the present study will be made freely available upon publication.